 Searching for the best places In Pennsylvania to ski with kids?
 Look no further!
 From The Poconos to southwest Pennsylvania, the sprawling state features some of the greatest destinations for families to visit during the winter.
-Whether you’re planning to ski with kids for the first time or need more challenging terrain for your advanced adventurers, you’ll definitely find it at one of these locations.
-Plus, they’re all within convenient distance of the tri-state-area!
-Families visiting from NYC will love Camelback Mountain, for example, while those traveling from DC can head to Seven Springs.
+Whether you’re planning to ski with kids for the first time or need more challenging terrain for your advanced adventurers, you’ll find it at one of these locations.
+Plus, they’re all within convenient distance of the tri-state area!
 Once you’re on-mountain, choose from private or group lessons, activities for non-skiers such as tubing, and family-friendly accommodations.
 All you’ll need to start planning your next family ski vacation is to pick an option on our parent-approved list!
-Without further ado, here’s our list of Best Places In Pennsylvania To Ski With Kids!
+Without further ado, here’s our list of the Best Places in Pennsylvania to Ski with Kids!

 Best Ski Resorts in the Poconos for Families

 The Poconos is one of the most family-friendly places to visit in Pennsylvania, so it’s no surprise this area houses most of the best places to ski in Pennsylvania with kids.
 Need a few suggestions for your excursion?
-Here are a few of our recommendations for family ski resorts in The Poconos!
+Here are a few recommendations for family ski resorts in the Poconos!